K-wires can be applied to many different fracture patterns. Considerations include fracture obliquity, comminution, and soft tissue status.

 Use image intensification to confirm the reduction.

-K-wires are inserted percutaneously according to the preoperative plan.
+K-wires are inserted percutaneously according to the preoperative plan (if not already done so using the joystick technique).

 Caution should be made to prevent thermal injury when inserting a K-wire in dense bone.